-Table 3 revealed that the mean score of the experimental group was 4.33 while that of the control group is 3.00.
-The mean difference is 1.33 students were faced with problems involving laws of friction, connecting objects, frictionless plane and determination of balancing weights.
-The mean score of 4.33 shows low problem solving ability for the experimental group and much lower on the control.
+Table 3 revealed that the mean score of the experimental group was 4.33, while that of the control group was 3.00.
+The mean difference is 1.33 students who faced problems involving the laws of friction, connecting objects, a frictionless plane, and determining the balancing of weights.
+The mean score of 4.33 indicates a low problem-solving ability for the experimental group and an even lower score for the control group.

 Test of Hypotheses

-Ho1 there is no significant difference between the experimental group and the control group students’ performance on problem solving on concepts of friction
+Ho1: There is no significant difference between the experimental group and the control group students’ performance on problem solving on the concepts of friction.

-Table4 Students performance in problem solving on concepts of friction
+Table 4: Students' performance in problem solving on the concepts of friction